mpdf/mpdf.github.io/installation-setup/installation-v5-x.md

 Installation:

 - Download the .zip file and unzip it
-- Create a folder e.g. <span class="filename">/mpdf</span> on your server
+- Create a directory e.g. <span class="filename">/mpdf</span> on your server
-- Upload all of the files to the server, maintaining the folders as they are
+- Upload all of the files to the server, maintaining the directories as they are
 - Ensure that you have write permissions set for the following fol
     - <span class="filename">/ttfontdata/</span>
     - <span class="filename">/tmp/</span>
     - <span class="filename">/graph_cache/</span>

-To test the installation, point your browser to the example files folder e.g.
+To test the installation, point your browser to the example files directory e.g.
 <span class="filename">[path_to_mpdf_folder]/mpdf/examples/</span>

 If you wish to install additional fonts please see the notes in
 <a href="{{ "/fonts-languages/fonts-in-mpdf-5-x.html" | prepend: site.baseurl }}">Fonts &amp; Languages</a> for further
 instructions.

-If you wish to define a different folder for temporary files rather than <span class="filename">/tmp/</span> see the note on '<a href="{{ "/installation-setup/folders-for-temporary-files.html" | prepend: site.baseurl }}">Folder for temporary files</a>'.
+If you wish to define a different directory for temporary files rather than <span class="filename">/tmp/</span> see the note on '<a href="{{ "/installation-setup/folders-for-temporary-files.html" | prepend: site.baseurl }}">directory for temporary files</a>'.

 If you have problems, please read the section on